 We make sense of video and images with artificial and human intelligence.
 The lab studies computer vision, deep learning and cognitive science.
 We are based at the Informatics Institute of the University of Amsterdam.

-The VIS Lab embeds four public-private AI labs.
-QUVA Lab with Qualcomm, Delta Lab with Bosch, Atlas Lab with TomTom and AIM Lab with the Inception Institute of Artificial Intelligence.
-Spin-off's from the lab include Kepler Vision Technologies and Ellogon.ai.
+The VIS Lab embeds three public-private AI labs.
+QUVA Lab with Qualcomm, POP-AART Lab with the Netherlands Cancer Institute and Elekta Oncology Systems, and Atlas Lab with TomTom.
+We also lead the HAVA-Lab, an interdisciplinary PhD-programme of the UvA Data Science Centre that aligns video-AI technologies with human values and ethical principles.
+Spin-off's from the VIS Lab include Kepler Vision Technologies and Ellogon.ai.

-VIS positions itself in the research theme AI with clear links to Data Science and People, Science & Technology.
+VIS Lab positions itself in the research theme AI with clear links to Data Science and People, Society & Technology.